20 Bible Stories for Children

-From Genesis to Revelation, the Bible is full of stories that have a purpose, some of which are that they are to be used to remember the wonderful things that God has done for us.
+From Genesis to Revelation, the Bible is full of stories that have a purpose, some of which are used to remember the wonderful things that God has done for us.
 The children’s stories in the Bible are also a reflection of meaningfulness and good deeds that help parents teach their children how God wants them to live through the examples of the lives of the people we read about therein.
 The Holy Bible stories are full of wisdom and faith that shed light on the darkest dilemmas and illuminate them with their soulful meanings.
 If you are looking to inculcate a positive value system in your children, these Bible stories for children will bring a positive outlook to their lives.

 Top Bible Stories for Kids